kumahq/kuma-website/docs/docs/dev/policies/external-services.md

 ```

 When application makes a request to `https://example.com`, it will be first routed to `ZoneEgress` and then to `https://example.com`.
+You can completely block your instances to communicate to things outside the mesh by [disabling passthrough mode](mesh/#controlling-the-passthrough-mode).
+In this setup, applications will only be able to communicate with other applications in the mesh or external-services via the `ZoneEgress`.
 ## Builtin Gateway support

 Kuma Gateway fully supports external services.